Canadian property bubble: Pandemic 2020 to 2021

-2022 peak
+2022 Price peak

 On January 26, 2022, the Bank of Canada announced their expectation that "interest rates will need to increase."
 The Bank of Canada began hiking interest rates on March 2, 2022, which would normally impact prices 12 to 18 months later (i.e. March- September 2023).
-However, Canada's average home price began to decline rapidly after peaking in February 2022, before interest rate increases.
+However, Canada's average home price began to decline rapidly after peaking in February 2022, before interest rate increases, but after the announcement.
 The Teranet-National Bank House Price Index peaked a few months later, in May 2022, before dropping 10%, the "largest contraction in the index ever recorded" since it began in 1999.

 The net worth of Canadian households (assets minus liabilities) fell by a staggering $990.1 billion in April, May and June 2022.

 Later that same month, Oxford Economics forecasted a 24% drop in Canadian home prices by mid-2024, unless higher interest rates and anti-speculation policies fail.
 Were home prices to rise further (in this latter scenario), a crash of 40% and a financial crisis was to be expected.